-Set forth below is information, as of February 27, 2019, regarding Messrs.
-D'Alelio, Kirshenbaum and Packer, who are being nominated for election as a director of the Company by our shareholders at the Annual Meeting, as well as information about our other current directors whose terms of office will continue after the Annual Meeting.
-The information below includes specific information about each director's experience, qualifications, attributes or skills that led the Board to the conclusion that the individual is qualified to serve on the Board, in light of our business and structure.
+Set forth below is information, as of April 13, 2020, regarding Messrs.
+Finn and Kaye, who are being nominated for election as directors of the Company by the Company's shareholders at the Annual Meeting, as well as information about the Company's other current directors whose terms of office will continue after the Annual Meeting.
+Neither Mr. Finn nor Mr. Kaye is being proposed for election pursuant to any agreement or understanding between either Mr. Finn or Mr. Kaye, on the one hand, and the Company or any other person or entity, on the other hand.

+The information below includes specific information about each director's experience, qualifications, attributes or skills that led the Board to the conclusion that the individual is qualified to serve on the Board, in light of the Company's business and structure.
+There were no legal proceedings of the type described in Items 401(f)(7) and (8) of Regulation S-K in the past 10 years against any of our directors, director nominees or officers, and none are currently pending.